TamimEhsan/chakri-koi/README.md

 You can add multiple companies in the software.
 You can add jobs under the company manually or let chakri koi scrap them for you.
 However, scraping is a bit technical.
 So, you will need to add some preconfiguration for it.
 Luckily, there are some precofigured scrapping added for some companies!
 The jobs are vectorized for matching with your resumes.

 ### ✨ Matching
 The most interesting part of the software is the matching.
-Using `k-nearest neighbors` algorithm chakri koi will suggest you the most suitable jobs that you can apply for!
+Using **Sentence BERT** model `paraphrase-MPNet-base-v2` chakri koi will suggest you the most suitable jobs that you can apply for!

 You can also edit your resume in an interactive editor to iteratively improve your match with a target job.
 This will definitely help you to make your resume stand out.